2ndSightLab/ai-tracker/issues.md

 🟡 Make sure VPC endpoints are optional and not configured eveywhere until confirm everything else is working properly to reduce costs excpet possibly the auth Lambda.

-🟡 UI: Step completion prompt is inconsistent.
-Sometimes has Quit and Exit.

 🟡 Close account is not working and before closing an account need to fix the following: change alias name, change account name, change email address - to avoid conflicts if need to recreate the account.

-🟡 Backup account is missing from accounts list in non-management verficiation step.

-🟡 Backup account is missing from accounts list in management account verficiation step.

 🟡 Currently I choose a region per env and I may allow different environments to operate in different regions but have no support for that.
 SCP allowed-regions [root] needs to only be deployed with management environment and allow global regions.
 Then an SCP per environment or account can optionally further restrict access.